canonical/maas-hw-tutorial/README.md

 ---

-## 8. Commission the Machine
+## 8. Commission the machine

-1. Power the machine back on
+- Power the machine back on
-2. It should now boot via PXE and start being provisioned
+- It should now boot via PXE and start being provisioned
-3. In your MAAS logs you should see it obtain an IP
+- In your MAAS logs you should see it obtain an IP
-4. The console will show a commissioning sequence
+- The console will show a commissioning sequence
-5. It may fail the first time due to missing `metadata.maas` resolution
+- It may fail the first time due to missing `metadata.maas` resolution
-6. Fix this by ensuring your DHCP points to MAAS for DNS
+- Fix this by ensuring your DHCP points to MAAS for DNS

-### Reboot, Retry, Commission
+### Reboot, retry, commission
 - After correcting DNS, reboot the machine again
 - It should appear in MAAS as a "New" machine with "Unknown" power type